 any other matters specified by the parties from time to time.

+Material Breach means a breach of the Acess Seeker’s obligations under this Agreement ,which in itself, or when combined with other breach of the Acess Seeker’s obligations under this Agreement, is a material breach of this Agreement, including a failure by the Access Seeker to pay an Invoice for the relevant Service by the Due Date, other than an Invoice subject to a dispute between the parties in accordance with procedures set forth in Schedule 4 (Billing).

 Maximum Delivery Date means the last working day after which the Maximum Delivery Time lapses.

 Maximum Delivery Time means the maximum time within which the Access Provider shall set the Expected RFS Date in the notice of Expected RFT and RFS Dates.
 The Maximum Delivery Time may differ according to the type of Service Request and/or the availability of access lines or access ducts.
 The Maximum Delivery Time starts at Accepted Service Request.